Otto Schnellbacher

-Otto Ole Schnellbacher (April 15, 1923 – March 10, 2008) was an American professional football player who was a safety and end for the New York Giants of the National Football League (NFL).
-He was a two-time Pro Bowler.
-Also a professional basketball player, Schnellbacher played for the Basketball Association of America's Providence Steamrollers and St. Louis Bombers in 1948–49 season.
+Otto Ole Schnellbacher (April 15, 1923 – March 10, 2008) was an American professional football player who was a safety and end for the New York Yankees of the All-America Football Conference (AAFC) and the New York Giants of the National Football League (NFL).
+A two-time Pro Bowler, Schnellbacher was the first player in pro football history with multiple seasons of 10 interceptions (1948, 1951); only six other players have had multiple seasons of 10 interceptions since Schnellbacher did so.
+He also was a professional basketball player, playing for the Basketball Association of America's Providence Steamrollers and St. Louis Bombers in the 1948–49 season.

-Career
+College career

 In college, Schnellbacher was a two-sport star at the University of Kansas, earning him the nickname "the double threat from Sublette".
 On the gridiron, Schnellbacher, along with teammate Ray Evans, was KU's first football All-American in 1947.
 That same season, Schnellbacher led the Jayhawks to a Big 6 conference title and an Orange Bowl berth.
 Schnellbacher also excelled in basketball, where he was a four-time first-team all-conference selection (one of only three Jayhawks to do so).
 He was a member of the 1943 Big Six conference championship team (which also featured All-American teammates Charles B. Black and the aforementioned Ray Evans) that is regarded as one of the program's greatest teams.
+In 1972, he was inducted into the Kansas Sports Hall of Fame.